CarcinogenSDA/streamlored/docs/resident_evil_knowledge_base/resident_evil_1_remake_information/resident_evil_1_remake_speedruns/resident_evil_remake_jill_normal_bad_ending_speedrun.md

 ### Main Hall Stairskate

 After cutscenes, execute stairskate on main hall stairs going up then back down.
-Input: hold run + aim while approaching stairs.
+Input: hold "up" on D-pad + mash run while approaching stairs.
+Mash past the following cutscene to get the Lockpick (Jill-Only Item)

 ### to Kenneth Hall

-Head west through double doors.
-Find Kenneth's corpse, search it for video tape.
-Table with bird cage has Handgun ammo.
-Collect the two herbs.
+Head past dining room into Kenneth Hallway.

 ### to West Stairwell

-Head upstairs through the door.
-Corpse immediately ahead - ignore for now.
+Head to the door next to Kenneth

 ### West Stairwell Stairskate